SysKitTeam/docs-point/faq/multi-geo.md

 ## Does Syskit Point automatically detect all Microsoft 365 geo locations?

-Yes, Syskit Point automatically detects and collects all sites across your configured Microsoft 365 geo locations.
+Yes, Syskit Point automatically detects and collects all sites across your configured Microsoft 365 geo-locations.

 There’s no need for additional configuration.
 Syskit Point will pull data from each region to provide full coverage for your tenant.